erfarid/Programming-technology/README.md

 # Capitaly Game Simulation

-This project simulates a simplified version of the **Capitaly board Game** using Java and Swing.
+This project simulates a simplified version of the **Capitaly** using Java and Swing.
 The program demonstrates **object-oriented programming (OOP) concepts** such as inheritance, polymorphism, encapsulation, and strategy patterns.

 > **Note:** This repository contains multiple Java projects.
 The Capitaly game is implemented as one of the projects to showcase OOP and game simulation concepts.